Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Methodology

 where $a$ and $b$ are pulsar indices, and $i$ and $j$ are frequency indices. $P_{ai}$ is the PSD of the red noise of pulsar $a$ at a frequency bin $i$ (Equation~\eqref{eq:PSD_rn}), $P_i$ is the PSD of the gravitational wave background at the frequency $i$ (Equation~\eqref{eq:PSD_gwb}), and $\Gamma_{ab}$ is the overlap reduction function that determines the degree of this correlation between pulsars $a$ and $b$.

 The posterior distribution over parameters is obtained using Bayes' theorem, which reads

 where $\pi(\bm{\theta})$ is the prior and $\mathcal{Z}$ is the marginal likelihood (evidence) such that

 Model comparison is performed using the Bayes factor, defined as the ratio of evidence of models.
 In cases where models are assigned equal prior odds, this is equivalent to the posterior odds ratio.
+In this work we do not evaluate the evidences $\mathcal{Z}$ via direct numerical integration.
+Instead, Bayes factors are computed using the product space (hypermodel) method \citep{HeeHandley2016} implemented in \texttt{enterprise\_extensions}~\citep{enterprise}, in which a model index is sampled jointly with the model parameters and posterior model probabilities are estimated from the relative fraction of samples assigned to each model.